The GEO.2 TechniqueDeveloped by Tom Rucker

-A very thin Platinum wire (0.2mm) is welded over a body which represents the final shape and has multiple laser welds at each joint.
+A very thin Platinum wire – just 0.2mm – is welded over a body which will represent the final shape, it has multiple laser welds at each joint.
 The whole structure and the laser joints are so fine that the entire work has to be manufactured under a microscope.

-After finishing the welding process, some designs are submitted to various thermal hardening processes to enhance the final strength of the product to the maximum achievable.
-Approximately 4,500 single laser shots per square inch and layer are needed to create a strong structure that can easily withstand normal daily usage.
+Once the welding process is completed some designs are submitted to various thermal hardening processes, enhancing the final strength of the product to the maximum achievable.
+Approximately 4,500 single laser shots per square inch and layers are needed to create a strong structure that can easily withstand normal daily usage.